 In 2009, the Australian Government announced its National Indigenous Languages Policy.
 The Policy confirmed the Australian Government's commitment to keeping Indigenous languages alive and helping Indigenous Australians connect with their language and culture.
 The National Indigenous Languages Policy is underpinned by ILS.

-ILS is currently administered by the Office for the Arts (OFTA), Department of Regional Australia, Local Government Arts and Sport (DRALGAS).
+ILS is currently administered by the Ministry for the Arts, Attorney-General's Department.
 A competitive funding round is held each year with over $9 million invested into projects that support the revival and maintenance of Indigenous languages in Australia.